openrsgis/trainingdml-ai-extension/README.md

 ### MetricsInLIT Object

-This is the introduction for the purpose and the content of the metricsInLIT Object used in field: trainingdml-ai:metricsInLIT.
+This is the introduction for the purpose and the content of the metricsInLIT Object used in field: tdml:metricsInLIT.

 | Field Name | Type                                          | Description                                                  |
 | ---------- | --------------------------------------------- | ------------------------------------------------------------ |